lusandaluhlabo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3: Script that counts the number of directories in the PATH
 4: Script that lists environment variables
 5: Script that lists all local variables and environment variables, and functions
+6: Script that creates a new local variable